SAP/odfuzz/README.md

 Sample restrictions files can be found in the *restrictions* folder.
 Use *odata_northwind.txt* restrictions file for [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).

+##### Why are we using restrictions at all?
+OData services does not support some functions provided by the OData protocol (for example, day(), substring(), length()) or does not implement GET_ENTITYSET methods for all entities.
+By using the restrictions, one can easily decrease a number of queries that are worthless.
+Also, some services may implement handlers only for the $filter query option but does not declare that in the metadata document.
+Therefore, other query options cannot be used within the same request, otherwise various types of errors are produced (e.g. System query options '$orderby,$skip,$top,$skiptoken,$inlinecount' are not allowed in the requested URI).

 ### Limitations
 At the moment, ODfuzz can mutate only values of types Edm.String, Edm.Int32 and Edm.Guid.
 It is planned to support more types in the future.